wixtoolset/wix3/src/chm/documents/howtos/ui_and_localization/specifying_cultures_to_build.html.md

 **Cultures to build** may also be used to specify how to use multiple WxL files to build a single installer.
 Each culture or culture group will build an individual MSI.
-A **culture group** consists of a list of cultures seperated by *commas* and is useful for specifying fallback cultures used to locate WiX localization variables.
-Multiple culture groups may be seperated by *semi-colons* to build multiple outputs.
+A **culture group** consists of a list of cultures separated by *commas* and is useful for specifying fallback cultures used to locate WiX localization variables.
+Multiple culture groups may be separated by *semi-colons* to build multiple outputs.

     primary1,fallback1;primary2,fallback2